jadecobra/python_tdd_exercises/source/exceptions/AssertionError/AssertionError_w_unittest.rst

 .. meta::
   :description: Pumping Python TDD continuation: "test AssertionError with unittest" in the assertion_error project.
 Move the existing test_* functions into TestAssertionError(unittest.TestCase), add self as the first method argument, and pair each helper/bare assert with unittest methods (assertEqual, assertNotEqual, assertIs, assertIsNot).
 See the unittest cores this chapter actually quotes: "AssertionError: True != False", "2 == 2", "'11' == '11'", "unexpectedly identical: None", "False is not None", "0 is not 0.0", "0 == 0.0", plus TypeError when a method is defined without self.
-Then extract repeated locals (an_integer=0, a_float=0.0, a_string, tuple, list, set, dict) into class attributes used as self.an_integer across test_assertion_error_w_none/false/true — no setUp. will_not_run stays skipped until renamed test_will_not_run. uv run pytest-watcher . --now, git commit after each move, remove the commented lines.
+Then extract repeated locals (an_integer=0, a_float=0.0, a_string, tuple, list, set, dict) into object attributes used as self.an_integer across test_assertion_error_w_none/false/true — no setUp. will_not_run stays skipped until renamed test_will_not_run. uv run pytest-watcher . --now, git commit after each move, remove the commented lines.
 Builds on the functions chapter (7 passed at open).
-  :keywords: Jacob Itegboje, Pumping Python, test AssertionError with unittest, TestAssertionError, unittest.TestCase, another way to write tests, assertEqual, assertNotEqual, assertIs, assertIsNot, self first argument, TypeError takes 0 positional arguments but 1 was given, AssertionError True != False, unexpectedly identical None, AssertionError 2 == 2, False is not None, 0 is not 0.0, 0 == 0.0, class attributes an_integer a_float, will_not_run, test_ prefix, test_assert_keyword, test_assertion_error_w_none, test_assertion_error_w_is_vs_equal, uv run pytest-watcher . --now, red green refactor, remove the commented lines, python TDD unittest beginner, identity vs equality 0 vs 0.0
+  :keywords: Jacob Itegboje, Pumping Python, test AssertionError with unittest, TestAssertionError, unittest.TestCase, another way to write tests, assertEqual, assertNotEqual, assertIs, assertIsNot, self first argument, TypeError takes 0 positional arguments but 1 was given, AssertionError True != False, unexpectedly identical None, AssertionError 2 == 2, False is not None, 0 is not 0.0, 0 == 0.0, object attributes an_integer a_float, will_not_run, test_ prefix, test_assert_keyword, test_assertion_error_w_none, test_assertion_error_w_is_vs_equal, uv run pytest-watcher . --now, red green refactor, remove the commented lines, python TDD unittest beginner, identity vs equality 0 vs 0.0

 .. include:: ../../links.rst